nicholas-auyeung/Phase-2-Project/README.md

 14. Inside 'register' implement working form and set action to 'RegisterController'

+15. Add error messages

-15. Add hyperlink to redirect to 'login' jsp page
+16. Add hyperlink to redirect to 'login' jsp page

-16. Define 'RegisterController' servlet
+17. Define 'RegisterController' servlet

-17. Inside 'RegisterController' start http session and check for all possible input errors
+18. Inside 'RegisterController' start http session and check for all possible input errors

-18. If input errors exist, redirect back to 'register' jsp page with error messages
+19. If input errors exist, redirect back to 'register' jsp page with error messages

-19. If no input errors exist, create a User object with user input and set the object into the current http session
+20. If no input errors exist, create a User object with user input and set the object into the current http session

-20. Forward input data to 'RegisterInsert' servlet
+21. Forward input data to 'RegisterInsert' servlet

-21. Define 'RegisterInsert' servlet
+22. Define 'RegisterInsert' servlet

-22. Inside 'RegisterInsert' obtain current http session and set up hibernate session and transaction
+23. Inside 'RegisterInsert' obtain current http session and set up hibernate session and transaction

-23. Retrieve the user object saved in the http session and save it into hibernate session and commit the transaction.
+24. Retrieve the user object saved in the http session and save it into hibernate session and commit the transaction.

-24. If success redirect to 'welcome' jsp page
+25. If success redirect to 'welcome' jsp page

-25. Inside 'welcome' out appropriate registration success message and login date
+26. Inside 'welcome' display appropriate registration success message and login date

-27. Implement logout button redirecting to 'login' jsp page
+28. Implement logout button redirecting to 'login' jsp page

-28. Inside 'login' implement working form and set action to 'LoginController'
+29. Inside 'login' implement working form and set action to 'LoginController'

+30. Add error messages

-29. Add hyperlink to redirect to 'register' jsp page
+31. Add hyperlink to redirect to 'register' jsp page

-30. Define 'LoginController' servlet
+32. Define 'LoginController' servlet

-31. Inside 'LoginController' start http session and check for all possible input errors
+33. Inside 'LoginController' start http session and set up hibernate session

+34. Check for all possible input errors

-32. If input errors exist, redirect back to 'login' jsp page with error messages
+34. If input errors exist, redirect back to 'login' jsp page with error messages

-33. If no input errors exist, set login success and date message to http session and redirect to 'welcome' jsp page
+35. If no input errors exist, compare username and password to existing accounts in database

+37. If exists redirect to 'welcome' jsp page

 ## Usage